coltekin/ud-docs-tr/_tr-overview/issues.md

 ##### The suffix -mAK

 The verbal noun suffix -mAK is somewhat different than the other verbal noun suffixes.
 Most of the times (but not always) its subject resolves to one of the arguments of the higher-level clause.
 It also cannot precede some of the nominal suffixes, such as plural suffix and possessive suffixes.
-Although, it receive any of the case suffixes, and a verbal noun formed by -mAK can be in any position a noun can appear in a clause.
+Although, it receives any of the case suffixes, and a verbal noun formed by -mAK can be in any position a noun can appear in a clause.
-A potential analysis to mark -mAK differently than other verbal noun suffixes.
+An option is to mark -mAK differently than other verbal noun suffixes.

 ~~~ sdparse
 Ali oku –mak istiyor \n Ali wants to read